brain-link/scanhub/docs/source/api_user_login_manager.rst

 License
 -------

-Workflow Manager, including all its source code and associated documentation (collectively, the "Software"), is dual-licensed under the GNU General Public License version 3 (GPLv3) and the ScanHub commercial license.
+User Login Manager, including all its source code and associated documentation (collectively, the "Software"), is dual-licensed under the GNU General Public License version 3 (GPLv3) and the ScanHub commercial license.

 Open Source License
 ~~~~~~~~~~~~~~~~~~~